bhk/build/example.md

 ```

-Observe how this affected the `gcc` command line.
-[Also, as a side note,
+Observe how this `gcc` command line differs from that of the earlier
-note that Minion knew to re-compile the object file, even when no input
+`CC(hello.c)` example.
+[By the way, also note that Minion knew to
+re-compile the object file, even when no input files had changed.
+The
-files had changed ... only the command line changed.
-This fine-grained
+previous build result became invalid when the command line changed.
+This
-dependency tracking means that `make clean` is almost never needed, even
+fine-grained dependency tracking means that when using Minion you almost
-after editing makefiles.]
+never need to `make clean`, even after you have edited your makefile.]

 We can make this change apply more widely: